Free Gardening Wellness Classes

 Join Robin as she presents ancient and traditional uses of our native desert plants, demonstrating ways to adapt them to fit today’s needs for food, healing remedies, tools, art, and more, besides their value as eco-friendly yard landscape.
 Find out why these powerful native plants’ survival strategies make them so useful to us today.
 Learn how the unique qualities of each plant can add richness to the home, kitchen, medicine chest, garden, and more.
 You will leave with a new perspective on our amazing native plants and the valuable gifts they generously offer to us, both in our yards and inside our homes.

-Native Plants Used by Native Americans of Southern California
+Usage of Native Desert Plants of Southern California

 12:45 p.m. – 1:30 p.m.
 Jasmin Gonzalez, former director Malki Museum, Morongo Reservation, Banning